Extension Study of Infigratinib in Children With Achondroplasia (ACH)

 Description

-1. Pediatric subjects with ACH who have completed study activities in a previous QED-sponsored interventional study with infigratinib.
+1. Pediatric subjects with ACH who have completed a previous QED-sponsored interventional study with infigratinib.

-2. Subjects and parent(s) or legally authorized representatives (LARs) are willing and able to comply with study visits and study procedures.
+2. Subjects and parent(s), legal guardian(s), or caregiver(s) are willing and able to comply with study visits and study procedures.

 3. Subjects are able to swallow oral medication.

-4. In girls ≥10 years of age or girls of any age who have experienced menarche, having a negative pregnancy test.
+4. Negative pregnancy test in girls ≥10 years of age or girls of any age who have experienced menarche.

 5. If sexually active, subject must be willing to use a highly effective method of contraception while taking study drug and for 1 month after the last dose of study drug.

-6. The PI, or a person designated by the PI, will obtain written informed consent from each subject's LAR and the subject's assent, when applicable, before any study-specific activity is performed.
+6. The PI, or a person designated by the PI, will obtain written informed consent from each subject's parent(s), legal guardian(s), or caregiver(s) and the subject's assent, when applicable, before any study-specific activity is performed.

 1. Subject has concurrent circumstance, disease, or condition that, in the view of the PI and/or sponsor, would interfere with study participation or safety evaluations.